aribornstein/node-cntk-faster-rcnn/README.md

 ### Adding descriptive classes names
 Since CNTK does not embed the names of the classes in the model, on default, the module returns non descriptive names for the classes, e.g. "class_1", "class_2".

-If you want the module to return more descriptive names, you can place a JSON file named "model.json" in the same directory of the Fast-RCNN model file.
+If you want the module to return more descriptive names, you can place a JSON file named "model.json" in the same directory of the Faster-RCNN model file.
 You can then place the descriptions of the classes in the JSON file under the "classes" key.

 For example, the following JSON will describe the classes for the above example: